 Bereavement support specialists provide a wealth of much-needed assistance and resources to assist loved ones in coping with loss, including support groups, phone calls, coordination of group memorial services, and programs and resources.

-Residential Hospice volunteers are true heroes, typically motivated by their own hospice experiences to provide companionship, respite support, bereavement assistance and creative expression projects that brighten the lives of our patients.
+Residential Hospice trained volunteers are true heroes, typically motivated by their own hospice experiences to provide companionship, respite care, bereavement assistance, and creative expression projects that brighten the lives of our patients.

 If this sounds like the perfect place for you, simply apply online!

 A healthcare expert who works in hospice and palliative medicine focuses on preventing and alleviating suffering and improving the quality of life for individuals with a terminal illness, as well as their families.
 They consider both physical and spiritual needs.

 Hospice employees often experience a sense of gratitude for interaction with loved ones, exposure to nature and the outside world, and the gift of time.
 They realize that our days are short, and health is uncertain.
 That makes them desire to live life to the fullest and to savor small pleasures.